aappddeevv/scalajs-reaction/README.md

 library since scala.js supports non-native JS class definitions. scala.js's JS class support is extensive and well thought out.
 One of the reasons I liked the ReasonReact model is that it rethought the abstractions and API.
-Instead of trying to copy the reactjs API, it provides something smaller and emphasizes changes in a few dimensions of the reactive UI API problem--almost the very definition of "disruptive."
+Instead of trying to copy the reactjs API, it provides something smaller, easier to learn and emphasizes changes in a few dimensions of the reactive UI API problem--almost the very definition of "disruptive."

 scalajs-reaction emphasizes integration into an existing project by making it easy to import/export components and fit into existing application including those